skeeto/enchive/README.md

 ## Notes

+The major version number increments each time any of the file formats change, including the key derivation algorithm.

 There's no effort at error recovery.
 It bails out on early on the first error.
 It should clean up any incomplete files when it does so.